sudancovid19/sdncovid19/charts/README.md

 Track FMOH Activities and progress using the reports published at the website.https://www.fmoh.gov.sd/

 1. Create Risk Communication and Community Engagement Project to trrack FMOH progress -- GITHUB PROJECTS
-2. Coronavirus Detection  FMOH Team
+2. Coronavirus Detection Team at FMOH
 3. Logisitics Team  FMOH